 - Walking around with a smartphone isn’t advised – you’ll probably be ok, but still… Smartphones are expensive.

-- Watch out for overfriendly strangers – Cambodians are friendly.
-But if something seems weird and the friendliness is TOO much they may not have the best intentions.
+- Watch out for over-friendly strangers – Cambodians are friendly.
+But if something seems weird, and the friendliness is too much, then they may not have the best intentions.
 Scams DO happen.

-- Be careful of drugs – cannabis may be easy to get hold of, but yaba is a different story.
-A HORRIBLE drug to get involved with.
-Research if you’ve never heard of it.
+- Be careful with recreational drugs – Cannabis is cool and, but yaba is a different story.
+A horrible drug to get involved with.

-- Be wary of other travellers and expats – the lawless reputation of Cambodia attracts some shady characters.
+- Be wary of other travelers and expats – the lawless reputation of Cambodia attracts some shady characters.
 Be careful who you get involved with.

 - Keep all important things WITH you on a bus – this is the best way to prevent ANYONE getting to ’em.

 - Children will come up to you – it’s your choice if you give them money, but there are loads of NGOs that you could help out instead.
-Good idea to read up about the effects of appeasing panhandlers.
+It’s a good idea to read up on the impacts of tourists enabling beggars.

 - Don’t lose your temper – causing a scene in Cambodia is likely to CAUSE A SCENE.
 Don’t let a situation get heated.

-- Careful where you take photos – military installations, airports=not ok.
+- Be careful where you take photos – military installations, airports=not ok.
 It’s also important to ask before you take pictures of ANYBODY.